jojobear2020/Credit_Risk_Analysis/README.md

 * Out of the 101 high risk instances (first row), the classifier predicted correctly 79 of them (true positive).
 * Out of the 17104 low risk instances (second row), the classifier predicted correctly 9795 of them (true negative).
-* Out of sample of 17205, the classifier predicted correctly about 9874 (57%) of them; 7331 (43%) were false/inaccurate predictions.
+* Out of sample of 17205, the classifier predicted correctly/true about 9874 (57%) of them; 7331 (43%) were false/inaccurate predictions.

 ![]( https://github.com/jojobear2020/Credit_Risk_Analysis/blob/main/images/smoteenn_all.PNG)